ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 [Terraform](https://www.terraform.io/) enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

-If you are starting with terraform for the first time, or if you are unfamiliar with the IBM VPC object model expressed in terraform you can optionally spend a few minutes [with a smaller example](https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-is-vpc) before moving ahead with this tutorial.

 ### Before you begin
 {: #terraform-before-you-begin}